-C provides three primary types of loops to perform repetitive tasks: for
+C provides three primary types of loops to perform repetitive tasks: for, while, and do-while loops.

 -